artefactual/atom-docs/user-manual/add-edit-content/physical-storage.rst

    :alt: Linking an archival description to physical storage

-If a link to a physical storage container or location already exists, it can be edited by clicking the pencil icon, or deleted by clicking the x.
+If a link to a physical storage container or location already exists, it can be edited by clicking the pencil icon, or deleted by clicking the **X**.

 .. image:: images/physical-storage-edit.*
    :align: center